 Planning for students to be citizen scientists provides pedagogical support for educators interested in contributing to an online citizen science project.

 Litterati’s blog contains well written articles useful for stimulating discussion, although they’re on the Medium platform that only allows you to read a limited number of articles for free each month.

 These case studies show how other schools have used Litterati in this way and the impact it has had.

-The Ministry of Education’s Building Science Concepts includes Book 60: and Book 61: Recycling: New Uses for Rubbish supports the understanding that materials can be classified by their properties.
+The Ministry of Education’s Building Science Concepts Book 61: Recycling: New Uses for Rubbish supports the understanding that materials can be classified by their properties.